 Dr. Roger Payne and Katy Payne

 Johnson Museum of Art, Lecture Hall (register here for the virtual option)

-The long and haunting songs of humpback whales changed history 50 years ago through the release of a recording: “Songs of the Humpback Whale.”
-Hearing the voices of these animals affected audiences, stimulating the "Save the Whales" movement -- spearheaded by Roger Payne -- to regulate and partially close the global whaling industry, and to raise interest in whales among artists and musicians.
+The long and haunting songs of humpback whales changed history 50 years ago through the release of a recording: Songs of the Humpback Whale.
+Hearing the voices of these animals affected audiences, stimulating the "Save the Whales" movement – spearheaded by Roger Payne – to regulate and partially close the global whaling industry, and to raise interest in whales among artists and musicians.
 It also stimulated whale song studies which have continued ever since on breeding grounds in all oceans, as we've learned that whales are improvisational composers, whose communal song rapidly changes in every breeding season and thus is always unique both to time and place.
 All of this has recently become of great interest to the musical community.

 Roger will present the discovery that whales sing and some of the events that revealed the social and political impact on people in several nations.
 Katy will present some of the Paynes' findings about the whales' ever-changing songs, recorded by themselves and others over two decades in the North Atlantic and North Pacific oceans.

 Thursday, September 23 - Sunday, September 26, 2021